credativ/pg_snakeoil/README.md

 ### Preload

 pg_snakeoil can be loaded by each backend when needed.
-But then an instance of the engine is started for every new backend.
+Then an instance of the engine is started for every new backend.
 This takes some time for the first function call after connecting!

 To avoid this pg_snakeoil can be added to the  *shared_preload_libraries*.